Lesson video

 The stars around it are glistening.

-So let's just think again about painting the picture for our reader.
+So let's just think again about painting the picture for our reader, and imagining colors to help us.

-"There was an eerie silence across the barren freezing land."
-Those adjective choices, eerie, barren, freezing.
+"There was an eerie silence across the barren, freezing land."
+Those adjective choices, eerie, barren, freezing, they've all helped create a really negative image of the moon, so this is almost like a red color.

-We can imagine a red colour, which is a much more negative image, which helps us to create a much more negative image of that moon, which is really important for the reader because it helps them also understand the character and how lonely he was up there, the man.
+We can imagine a red color, which helps us to create a much more negative image of that moon, which is really important for the reader because it helps them also understand the character and how lonely he was up there, the man.

 Okay, it's time for task B.